weixian-zhang/GCC-CWHD/README.md

 ### Tier 2 Dashboard

-These dashboards are ready to use using without further configuration.
+There are 5 Tier 2 dashboards today ready to use without further configuration
-<div>Tier 2 dasboards are resource specific, there are 5 Tier 2 dashboards today</div>

 * Activity Audit dashboard
 * Applcation Gateway dashbaord (a modifed version from Azure Monitor)